Why You Should Visit These Federal Financial Aid Websites

 If you're a college student receiving federal financial aid (such as a Pell Grant or Federal Direct Student Loan), or the parent to one, you'll want to know about a few different websites we've highlighted below.
 Each one provides key details on the federal financial aid process, and many offer access to students' personal financial aid data.
 As a student, it's important to be aware of the federal aid you've received, especially the loans, so we recommend bookmarking each of these websites for easy access.
 If you have questions about any of your federal financial aid data, each website has a Help or Contact Us section that includes contact information for the appropriate customer service center.
 Don't hesitate to reach out if you need assistance or further details about your financial aid.

-- FSAID.ed.gov: The FSA ID is a login name and password that allows a student to access certain federal financial aid websites: StudentLoans.gov, NSLDS.ed.gov, StudentAid.gov, and fafsa.gov.
+- FSAID.ed.gov: The FSA ID is a login name and password that allows students to access their financial aid details on StudentAid.gov and to sign the FAFSA.
 One parent will also need to secure an FSA ID to e-sign the FAFSA.
+The FSAID.ed.gov website allows both parents and students to easily establish their FSA ID.

 - MyEDDebt.ed.gov: If you have a defaulted federal education loan or grant, you can visit this resource to help resolve your debt.
 (As a side note, federal grants only require repayment due to an over-award or an early withdrawal from a program for which you received a grant.)